HSF/hsf.github.io/organization/_posts/2021/2021-09-16-coordination.md

 ### WLCG Report

-The software and projects [report for WLCG](https://docs.google.com/document/d/1-2VXmhEu2KXsx6DlJJrj1DO4FyPsHPsK/edit?usp=sharing&ouid=108095447452240056352&rtpof=true&sd=true) for 2021H2 has been written and was submitted 15 September.
+The software and projects [report for WLCG](https://docs.google.com/document/d/1-2VXmhEu2KXsx6DlJJrj1DO4FyPsHPsK/edit?usp=sharing&ouid=108095447452240056352&rtpof=true&sd=true) for 2021H2 has been written and was submitted on 15 September.

 Thanks to all for implicit (gathered from LHCC talks) and explicit inputs!